FAQ

 markspec compile "docs/**/*.md" src/main.rs

-What is the difference between format and validate?
+What is the difference between fmt and check?

 | Command | What it does | Writes files? |